polleverywhere/cordova-splash/README.md

-# cordova-splash
+# cordova-splash (PollEv fork)

 Automatic splash screen generator for Cordova.
-Create a splash screen (2208x2208) once in the root folder of your Cordova project and use cordova-splash to automatically crop and copy it for all the platforms your project supports (currenty works with iOS and Android).
+Create a splash screen (2208x2208) once in the root folder of your Cordova project and use cordova-splash to automatically crop and copy it for iOS.

 ### Installation

-     $ sudo npm install cordova-splash -g
+Run `npm install` in your mobile project directory.

 ### Usage

-Create a ```splash.png``` file in the root folder of your cordova project and run:

-     $ cordova-splash
+`cordova-splash` is automatically run in the cordova build script.

 ### Requirements